stubma/cocos2dx-classical/README.md

 * fixed project 64bits compiling
 * reimplement CCLabelTTF (merge code from cocos2dx-better CCRichLabelTTF)
 	* fully compatibile with old CCLabelTTF
-	* support attibuted style, such as color, font, size, style, image, link
+	* support attibuted style, such as color, font, size, style, image, link, even CCNode can be inserted(you can view cocos2dx-better demo)
 	* support outer stroke, it is better than original CCLabelTTF which only supports inner stroke
 * polish CocoStudio
 	* remove UI prefix